jdgamsterdam/full-cal-meeting-request/README.md

   After the import you can open one of the nodes to make sure the Calendar Owner ID is set correctly.
 If  something goes wrong with the import you can delete all the instances (there could be alot).
 You can use   drush entity:delete node --bundle=calendar_restriction_instances

-6. webform_ics_handler - Needed if you want to Create an ICS file which can be added to a meeting request
-   a.
-Creates an ICS file from the above webform which can be sent with an email.
-   b.
-This is saved in the Public Files directory under a folder called ICS.
-Probably not the most secure so should be looked at to put in Private Directory

-7. meeting_request_webform_handler - Used to Create a Request to the owner of the calendar for a meeting.
+6. meeting_request_webform_handler - Used to Create a Request to the owner of the calendar for a meeting.
   This module does 2 things:
    a.
 Creates a Webform which allows you to make a meeting request.
    b.
 A custom Webform Handler that checks that the date and time are really available based on the Restrictions and existing appointments.
 Creates the Appointment if it does.